Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 3. Guru - Best for Enterprise Workflows

-After testing Guru with three enterprise clients, what stands out is how it delivers knowledge without disrupting workflow.
-The browser extension and integrations mean answers appear where you’re already working.
+Guru delivers knowledge without disrupting workflow - the browser extension and integrations surface answers where you are already working.

 Strengths: